Zwyx/git-hash-miner/README.md

 ## Note

-If you sign your commits with GPG, the commit signature is dropped when using Git Miner.
+If you sign your commits with GPG, the commit signature is dropped when using Git Hash Miner.